Emotional Regulation, Dysregulation & Suppression: What’s the Difference?

 Emotion suppression is inhibiting or hiding your emotions.
-It can be a coping mechanism for dealing with emotional pain, but it comes with negative side effects.
+It can be a coping mechanism for dealing with emotional pain, but many people don’t realize it can come with negative side effects, especially if used as their main system for dealing with emotions.

 Numbing Out Isn't Selective